alantech/iasql/rfcs/007 - Alternative Ways to Create Mappers.md

   - `call_mapper('{module_name}', '{entity_name}', 'cloud|db', 'create|read|update|delete', {}::json) -> json`
   - It would be easy to add support for normal modules with the above definition.
 It will call `ec2_cloud_read` if that Postgres function exists.
 Otherwise, it'll send an RPC to the engine to ask engine to call that function from the mapper.

-We also need some other things for this to work:
-- Dynamically creating a module that provides the same interface as `MapperBase`, but calls corresponding SQL functions.

-### Alternatives Considered

-I also considered the functions to be strongly-typed inside Postgres.
+We can also consider the above functions to be strongly-typed inside Postgres.
 More info here: https://rounded-apology-58d.notion.site/What-Does-a-Mapper-Need-9402ce7e35244405876f4cf660365c86

+### Common Parts
+We also need these added functionalities in order for any of the above solutions to work:
+- Dynamically creating a mapper that provides the same interface as `MapperBase`, but calls corresponding SQL functions.
+- Registering/de-registering logic for the module entities be transmitted to the engine: security concerns here, since the module should not be able to `DROP` tables for other modules (for example).

+### Security Can't Be Guaranteed
+Suppose this scenario:
+> We have a new Pure-SQL module.
+It has access to do `INSERT`s and `SELECT`s on behalf of the user.
+So it can create a CodeBuild project that calls a curl, with the AWS credentials coming from the `aws_credentials` table, right?
+So I think security can't be guaranteed in neither of the above ways, given our tables keep the current permissioning system.

 ## Expected Semver Impact